Appearance

 A non-exhaustive handbook to use our branding effectively.

 Faithful is a community project that's not meant to be taken too seriously.
-Our branding, however, was made with certain goals in mind – so if you're into this sort of thing and want to represent Faithful properly, we'll be extra grateful if you follow these guidelines.
+Our branding, however, was made with certain goals in mind.
+If you're into this sort of thing and want to represent Faithful properly, we'll be extra grateful if you follow these guidelines.

 Do remember that our license still applies when using our branding.
 This means that you cannot use our branding with the intent to confuse users into believing an unofficial project is official.